bob-crutchley/docker-minecraft/README.md

 - Docker Compose (Will already be installed if you are using MacOS or Windows)

 ### Setup
+Open up a terminal and run the commands shown below to get setup.

 #### Clone the Repository
 ```bash